To re-enter the U.S. you need to have the following documents:

 - Current and valid I-20 or DS-2019 with a valid signature.
 Each signature on the third page is valid for 12 months.

 Traveling to Canada.
 In order to enter Canada you must check visa requirements to find out if you need a visa to enter Canada.
-You can re-enter the U.S. from Canada with an expired U.S. visa stamp if ALL of the following apply to you:
+You can re-enter the U.S. from Canada with an expired U.S. visa stamp if ALL of the following apply to you (please check for the most current information before you travel):

 - You have a valid passport with an expired non-immigrant visa stamp and a valid I-20 or DS-2019.